nf-core/multiplesequencealign/README.md

 <details>
   <summary> What is a samplesheet? </summary>

-  The sample sheet defines the **input data** (sequences, structures, etc.) that the pipeline will process.
+  The sample sheet defines the **input datasets** (sequences, structures, etc.) that the pipeline will process.

   A minimal version: